Mary Wolverston: Death

 Mary Wolverston, Lady Killigrew, died on an unknown date in the parish of St Budock, Cornwall, in which was situated Arwenack.
 She was still alive in 1587 when her son John was accused of hindering further legal proceedings for piracy against her.
+A memorial at St Budock church features a figurine of her.

 In fiction

-The identity of Mary Killigrew is often confused with her mother-in-law, Elizabeth Trewinnard, in derivative sources and fictional works.
+The identity of Mary Killigrew is often confused with that of her mother-in-law, Elizabeth Trewinnard, in derivative sources and fictional works.

 Lady Killigrew is arguably the dominant character in the historical novel The Grove of Eagles (which is the meaning of the Cornish word Killigrew, the original estate of the family) by Winston Graham.
 Her grandson, who narrates the novel, describes her as a woman of insatiable greed and desire for power: "she knew all she wanted and wanted all she knew".
 Another character condemns her as "that harsh and evil woman".

 Her husband appears in Rafael Sabatini's The Sea-Hawk as well as in a series of German sea adventures "Seewölfe, Korsaren der Weltmeere".
 He is usually depicted as a villain.